Susan Orlean

 Susan Orlean (born October 31, 1955) is an American journalist, television writer, and bestselling author of The Orchid Thief and The Library Book.
 She has been a staff writer for The New Yorker since 1992, and has contributed articles to many magazines including Vogue, Rolling Stone, Esquire, and Outside.
 In 2021, Orlean joined the writing team of HBO comedy series How To with John Wilson.

 Orlean's 1998 non-fiction book The Orchid Thief was adapted into the film Adaptation (2002).
 Meryl Streep received an Academy Award nomination for her performance as Orlean.

 Early life

-Orlean born in Cleveland, Ohio, and was raised in nearby Shaker Heights, the daughter of Edith (née Gross 1923–2016) and Arthur Orlean (1915–2007).
+Orlean was born in Cleveland, Ohio, and raised in nearby Shaker Heights, the daughter of Edith (née Gross 1923–2016) and Arthur Orlean (1915–2007).
 She has a sister and a brother.
 Her family is Jewish.
 Her mother's family is from Hungary and her father's family from Poland.
 Her father was an attorney and businessman.

 Orlean graduated from the University of Michigan with honors in 1976, studying literature and history.
 After college she moved to Portland, Oregon, and was planning on going to law school, when she began writing for the Willamette Week.